Please refer to the University’s Glossary of Terms for policies and procedures.

 10. Release of revised grade

-Student Services and Engagement will progressively release the outcome of the supplementary assessment to students as the results are received from the faculties.
+Student Services and Engagement will progressively release the outcome of the supplementary assessment to students as the results are received from the schools.